Dialing for Dollars: Other local formats

 WFLI-TV in Chattanooga, Tennessee, beginning with its first year of operation in 1987, ran a 30-minute live and locally-produced program entitled 53 Trivia Spin.
 The program was equivalent to the Dialing for Dollars format, hosted by Bob Broome and Cynthia Davis.
-Bob would give the viewers a question, then a person would call in to answer the question.
+Bob would give the viewers a question, and then a person would call in to answer the question.
 Once the caller gets a correct answer, the caller then chooses a number between 1 and 18 (including two "53" spaces) that were listed on the wheel before Cynthia would spin it.
 Once a random non-selected number was landed, the caller would win a selected amount of money or a smaller prize that was given such as coupons and tickets.
-If a selected number was landed, a big prize would be given to the caller such as vehicles and trips, which its prize was changed each round.
+If a selected number was landed, a big prize would be given to the caller such as vehicles and trips.
+Prizes were changed each round.